-For WebRTC to work, a website not only needs to know the amount and type of devices you have.
-In order to establish a proper real-time communication, unique devices identifiers are also needed.
+For WebRTC to work, a website not only needs to know the amount and type of devices you have, but, in order to establish a proper real-time communication, unique devices identifiers are also needed.
 Think of addresses for your devices.
-Of course, browsers do not allow websites to see the full model name of your hardware devices, instead, they provide hashes - these are called Device IDs.
+Of course, browsers do not allow websites to see the full model name of your hardware devices.
+Instead, they provide hashes, called Device IDs.
 But at the same time, any website can use these values for user identification purposes.

 Since media device IDs are unique to every user, it can be an exceptionally effective technique in browser fingerprinting.

 In Multilogin, Device IDs are masked for every device you add, when the feature is enabled.